Pearl Lemon Legal

 A minor breach occurs when an objective is accomplished, but not in the manner agreed upon or under false pretenses.

-Commercial Contract Lawyer
+Commercial Contract Lawyer, Will Writer

 Non Disclosure Clause Contract Disputes